jnsturgis/LUCA_model/data/doc.rst

 Parametrization
 ----------------

-* `Bionumbers_concentrations.csv` File with steady state concentrations of various metabolites and ions, based on E. coli.
+* Concentrations.csv` File with steady state concentrations of various metabolites and ions, based on E. coli from the bionumbers website.
-*  `235-t1-IonConcentrations-11.png` Image from Bionumbers with Ion concentrations these are included in the csv file.
-*  `240-t1-MetabolitesConc-13.png` Image from Bionumbers with metabolite concentrations these are included in the csv file.

 This information formed the basis of the initial concentrations for Metabolites, and the development of the biomass function.